DeCoded-Void/genshin_daily_check-in_selenium/README.md

 3. Official Mozilla geckodriver.exe (https://github.com/mozilla/geckodriver/releases)

 # Usage
-Set the path to geckodriver.exe in script (default is C:\geckodriver.exe)
+Set the path to geckodriver.exe in script (default is C:\geckodriver.exe).
 Now you need to get own cookie and store it locally.
 Run the script.
 New Firefox window will appear.
 You have 60 seconds to log in.
 To log in click on the avatar on top right on the website and put your credentials.
 Wait the remaining time.
 Firefox will close automatically.
 In the directory of the script new file **cookies.pkl** will be created.
 Never share this file with anyone!
 Edit the part of the python script.

 From:
 ```